 Enron proposes to pay Clark for Enron’s right to deliver fixed price energy for weekly periods during April through May 2001 and April through May 2002.
 Enron will pay Clark a one time premium, payable upon contract initiation, for the right but not the obligation, to deliver the agreed upon volume at the given power price.
+Alternatively, Enron would discount the gas sales price by an amount equivalent to the up-front payment over a period to be specified.
 Enron would also have the right to call upon the River Road facility to make such deliveries.

 Product: Enron would deliver energy to Clark on a flat 7 x 24 schedule.